Azure/azure-powershell/src/Compute/Compute/help/Set-AzVMDiskEncryptionExtension.md

 $params | Set-AzVmDiskEncryptionExtension
 ```

-This example enables encryption on a Windows VM by sending parameters using pipelined input without specifying AD credentials.
+This example sends parameters using pipelined input to enable encryption on a VM, without specifying AD credentials.

 ### Example 3: Enable encryption using Azure AD Client ID and Client Secret
 ```